 A founder can’t grow a winning enterprise singlehandedly.
 Some may try, but it is nearly impossible to do so.
 Every famous entrepreneur has built a flourishing company with great employees by his or her side.

 An entrepreneur can invent and even commercialize an idea as an enterprise of one.
 In time, however, the tasks of running a business become too great for the entrepreneur to manage alone.
 At this point, a savvy leader must find and hire the best workers to help achieve the entrepreneurial dream.

 In today’s economy, hiring the best people is more critical than ever.
 Entrepreneurs can’t afford to lose time, money and results from a bad hiring choice.
 The cost of finding, interviewing, engaging and training new employees is high.
 Employees also require desks, computers, phones and related equipment, let alone the largest costs of being an employer—salaries, benefits and taxes.

 Leaders view new employees as an investment and anticipate an excellent financial return over time.

-Over the course of my career, I’ve hired hundreds of people.
+Over the course of my career with top recruitment agencies in thailand, I’ve hired hundreds of people.
 Some were exceptional employees who were major contributors to our success.
 Others didn’t work out.
 In most cases, when an employee left or was terminated, I was the problem.
 Those dismissed were good people.
 I just did not know how to properly hire new employees.

 Historically, and sadly, the only criteria I had used were to find the candidate with the best skills, experiences and ability to match a job description.